-Business valuation methods for bars and pubs
+Business valuation methods for a pub, bar or microbrewery

 Business valuation based on income is the typical choice for valuing bars and pubs.
-The Multiple of Discretionary Earnings method is an excellent choice because it lets you figure out the effects of various financial and operational factors into the bar value.
+The Multiple of Discretionary Earnings method is an excellent choice because it lets you figure out the effects of various financial and operational factors on the bar value.

-Since bars sell often, you can value a bar by direct market comparisons.
+Since bars sell often, you can value them by direct market comparisons.
 Multiples of discretionary cash flow are the preferred choice.
 You can also price a bar based on its revenues.
 Even then it is a good idea to check your business valuation results by using the cash flow based multiples.

 You will find extensive coverage of business values for bars and pubs in the ValuAdder Market Comps Tool.
 Based on the current business sales, the Market Comps give you an instant estimate of the business selling price range, average and median values.